 Reach the top of the switchbacks in slightly under a mile having gained 1,000-ft.
 The grade now moderates as the trail enters the Bear Creek drainage, heading east across a talus slope high above Bear Creek.
 Views to the south extend to Red Mountain pass.
 A section of the San Juan Skyway (Million Dollar Highway) is visible in the distance.

-After five minutes the trail levels off following the contours of the canyon's steep walls on a narrow ledge carved into the talus cliff.
+Soon the trail levels off following the contours of the canyon's steep walls on a narrow ledge carved into the talus cliff.
 Footing is generally good except for a few short eroded sections.

 One can only image the effort required to build and maintain this route.
 As you hike along the ledge note how sections of the trail are supported by logs and rubble fill.
 Across the canyon look for mines dug in the steep canyon walls.
 The walk along the ledge (0.8 miles) ends where it crosses a rocky drainage.

 The trail now ascends moderately on dry slopes with intermittent pockets of trees.
 About 0.2 miles before the Grizzly Bear Mine the trail enters a nice stand of aspens.
 Keep an eye out for a metal sided shed on your left.
 Shortly thereafter mining equipment and a collapsed wood building with a corrugated aluminum roof lie scattered along the side of the trail.
-This is the Grizzly Bear mine (10,020-ft.), located 2.2 miles and 1,560-ft. from the trailhead.
+This is the Grizzly Bear mine (10,020-ft.), located 2.2 miles and 1,560-ft. up from the trailhead.

 Distance from Trailhead: 8.0 miles (round trip)